reyvaz/Machine-Learning-Accelerometer/README.md

 * To reproduce the results, source the  [barbellRmd.Rmd](barbellRmd.Rmd) file with the downloaded data files

-* The file [barbellRmd.md](barbellRmd.md) contains the code and output rendered in a markdown file.

 * [GitHub Pages Link](https://reyvaz.github.io/Machine-Learning-Accelerometer/)

 * README.md this file